Expression Bodied Members in C#

 Limitations of Expression Bodied Members in C#

-Although expression-bodied members in C# provide very clean syntax, they have some limitations.
+Although Expression Bodied Members in C# 7 provide very clean syntax, they have also some limitations.
 Let’s go through some of them and see how those can be addressed.

-The Expression-bodied members in C# don’t support a block of code.
-It supports only one statement with an expression, which is allowed.
-If you need to use more than one statement then you may use the regular methods or properties.
+The Expression Bodied Members in C# 7 don’t support a block of code.
+It supports only one statement with an expression.
+If you need to use more than one statement then you may use the regular methods or regular properties but not the Expression Bodied Members.

-Branching statements (if..else, switch) are not allowed however if..else behavior can be achieved by the ternary operator.
+Branching Statements such as (if..else, switch case) are not allowed with Expression Bodied Members.
+However if..else behavior can be addressed by using the ternary operator.
 For example, the statement given below can work.

 public string FullName() => (middleName != null) ? firstName + ” ” + middleName + ” ” + lastName : firstName + ” ” + lastName;

-Loop statements (i.e. for, foreach, while, and do..while are not allowed) however in some cases, it can be replaced with LINQ queries.
+Looping statements such as (for, for each, while, and do..while are not allowed) with Expression Bodied Members in C# 7.
+However, in some cases, it can be addressed with LINQ queries.
 For example, both of the following methods (HundredNumbersList and HundredNumbersListWithExprBody) return the same result.

 public IEnumerable<int> HundredNumbersList()